-The agency does not have an agency Fleet Management Information System.
-We utilize GSA's "Fleet Drive-Thru" Fleet Management Information System (FMIS) as our primary fleet management tool.
+The agency does not have an agency owned Fleet Management Information System.
+We utilize GSA's "Fleet Drive-Thru" Fleet Management Information System (FMIS) as our primary fleet management tool and FEDFMS for our agency owned vehicles.
 We utilize the system's "FAST Data Center" tool to produce a Microsoft Excel spreadsheet listing our GSA-leased vehicles.
-We also enter the data for our four agency-owned and one commercially leased vehicles to produce a comprehensive listing of all assigned vehicles.
+We also enter the data for our four agency-owned vehicles to produce a comprehensive listing of all assigned vehicles.

-We have consulted with GSA about Asset Level Data, and they have informed us that starting in October 2017, GSA Fleet Drive Thru FMIS will be able to provide data at the asset level for all data elements as required by EO 13693.
+We are using GSA's FMIS to report all of our vehicles nationwide.
+Beginning in October 2017, GSA Fleet Drive Thru FMIS has been able to provide data at the asset level for all data elements as required by EO 13693.